DSPS Processes and Procedures

 If you arrive more than 15 minutes late for an exam, it may be cancelled.
 In this case you would need to contact your instructor to attempt to reschedule the exam.

-All reasonable test accommodations directly related to a disability or affected by other classes are attempted to be accommodated, but this does not extend to vacations, jobs, childcare, or similar scheduling challenges, which are not disability related.
+All reasonable test accommodations directly related to a disability or affected by other classes are attempted to be accommodated, but this does not extend to vacations, jobs, childcare, work, or similar scheduling challenges, which are not disability related.

 Chabot doesn’t have dedicated note takers.
 Instead we utilize volunteers from the class.
 There are two common routes when seeking a note taker: the direct route where you contact a classmate, or the anonymous route where your instructor asks for volunteers.